The Nina mobile app is now available on iOS.Download from the App Store.

 History, however, has shown time and time again that no electronic genre is ever truly dead, and as the decade continued, a handful of artists did continue to fly the funky flag.
 The London-based artist Roska, who got his start in garage and grime and grew up ensconced in bass culture—his father literally had his own soundsystem—was arguably the most prominent among them.
 After dropping his self-titled 2010 debut album on Rinse in 2010, he returned to the label with a second full-length, Roska:2, in 2012, and has continued releasing music ever since, mostly via his own Roska Kicks & Snares imprint.
 The label might actually be his most important contribution to the genre, as RKS kept its doors open throughout funky’s darkest days and is still active (and prolific) today.
 Over the years, it’s not only been home to Roska’s music and that of funky OGs like Champion, Fuzzy Logik, MA1, D-Malice, and Hardhouse Banton; it’s also been a launching pad for a new generation of talents, such as SPD, KTM, and Calm Stiege, the co-founder of the cheekily named Funky Adjacent radio show and event series.

 However, few of these producers, old or new, would strictly describe themselves as funky artists.
 The rise of post-dubstep made a virtue out of hybridity, and while echoes of funky have occasionally been heard in the output of labels like Livity Sound, bass music on the whole has spent the past 15 years activity splicing together bits of seemingly disparate sounds.
-Even among those artists who were some of funky’s earliest supporters, the genre lost much of its initial luster during the 2010s as UK clubs, particularly those with predominantly Black crowds, were greeted by a rising tide of African dance music.
-Continuing a dialogue that had already been going on for decades, DJs and producers began picking up on deep house, gqom, amapiano and other sounds from the African continent, and before long, they started putting their own, distinctly UK spin on them.
+Even among those artists who were some of funky’s earliest supporters, the genre lost much of its initial luster during the 2010s as many UK clubs, particularly those with predominantly Black crowds, turned toward soulful house, deep house, and deep tech.
+As the decade continued, that circuit was also greeted by a rising tide of African dance music.
+Continuing a dialogue that had already been going on for decades, DJs and producers gradually began picking up on deep house, gqom, amapiano and other sounds coming directly from the African continent, and by the end of the 2010s, some had begun putting their own, distinctly UK spin on them.

 Much of this energy has been concentrated toward the housier end of the spectrum, where Supa D and his houSupa events have taken the lead in a scene that’s increasingly billed as Afro-house.
 Marcus Damon is another key figure in this circuit, which actively pulls from amapiano and other African rhythms, but is also informed by funky and, more generally, a distinctly British love of soundsystem culture.
 The houSupa label, which Supa D runs in collaboration with several other artists, was launched in 2019, and has since become an essential outpost for all things Afro-house, releasing music from hotly tipped acts like Scotti Dee, Mr Taffa, and DJ IC, amongst many others—the catalog even includes a record from funky veteran Apple.